-- managing asylum and migration programs
+- managing asylum and migration programs,

-- developing and monitoring integration policies and programs
+- developing and monitoring integration policies and programs,

-- facilitating traveller and migrant mobility while protecting the security of citizens; and
+- facilitating traveller and migrant mobility while protecting the security of citizens; and,

 - cooperating in multilateral forums on migration, such as the Office of the United Nations High Commissioner for Refugees (UNHCR) and the International Organization for Migration (IOM)

 The Government of Canada has two main priorities in which effective and responsive border management plays a key role.
 One is to ensure the safety and security of Canadians.
-The second supports our economic competiveness.
+The second supports our economic competitiveness.
 The Canada Border Services Agency (CBSA) strives to ensure our borders are secure against threats to Canada's safety, security and economic prosperity, and open to the movement of legitimate people and goods.

 The CBSA recognizes that threats and opportunities arising from international trade growth and global migration – from drug and human trafficking to organised crime, migration crime, smuggling, terrorism and fraud – can be dealt with most effectively by working with our domestic and international partners.
-The CBSA works closely with other organizations based in the EU, including the World Customs Organization, DG Migration and Home Affairs, DG Taxation and Customs Union, the European Anti-Fraud Office, EUROPOL and the European Border and Coast Guard Agency (FRONTEX).
+The CBSA works closely with other organizations based in the EU, including the World Customs Organization, DG Migration and Home Affairs, DG Taxation and Customs Union, the European Anti-Fraud Office, EUROPOL, and the European Border and Coast Guard Agency (FRONTEX).
 To create a smart and secure border, we have implemented a border strategy founded on modern technology, risk management, and information sharing.
 A key element of our strategy is to "push our borders out" using pre-screening, information-sharing, and enforcement cooperation to lessen risk as far away from our borders as possible.

 We have signed instruments with the EU to facilitate border management cooperation.
-These agreements represent a solid development in our bi-lateral relationship and will benefit our respective trading communities as well as our respective border integrity.
-These agreements enhance security against terrorism and cross-border criminal activity, and also increase facilitation for low-risk travellers, low-risk shipments, and trusted traders:
+These agreements represent a solid development in our bilateral relationship and will benefit our respective trading communities as well as our respective border integrity.
+These agreements enhance security against terrorism and cross-border criminal activity, and increase facilitation for low-risk travellers, low-risk shipments, and trusted traders:

-- Agreement between the Government of Canada and the European Community on the processing of Advance Passenger Information and Passenger Name Record Data
+- Agreement between the Government of Canada and the European Community on the processing of Advance Passenger Information and Passenger Name Record Data (currently being renegotiated)

 - Agreement between Canada and the European Community on Customs Cooperation and Mutual Assistance